 - Care and services that put you at the center.
 Get care that gives you choice, independence, and dignity.
 This care will be based on your health needs and meet standards of practice. - Services that consider your cultural and language needs and are close to where you live.
-If available, you can get services in non-traditional settings (See page [36]). - Care coordination, community-based care, and help with care transitions in a way that works with your culture and language.
+If available, you can get services in non-traditional settings such as online.
+(See page 81) - Care coordination, community-based care, and help with care transitions in a way that works with your culture and language.
 This will help keep you out of a hospital or facility. - Services that are needed to know what health condition you have. - Help to use the health care system.
 Get the cultural and language support you need.
-(See page [4-11,46-47]).
-This could be: - Certified or qualified health care interpreters. - Certified traditional health workers. - Community health workers. - o Peer wellness specialists. - o Peer support specialists. - o Doulas. - o Personal health navigators. - Help from CCO staff who are fully trained in CCO policies and procedures. - Covered preventive services.
-(See page [26]). - Urgent and emergency services 24 hours a day, 7 days a week without approval or permission.
-(See page [58]). - Referrals to specialty providers for covered coordinated services that are needed based on your health.
-(See page [27]).
+(See page 5) This could be: - Certified or qualified health care interpreters. - Certified traditional health workers. - Community health workers. - Peer wellness specialists. - Peer support specialists. - o Doulas. - Personal health navigators. - Help from CCO staff who are fully trained in CCO policies and procedures. - Covered preventive services.
+(See page 34) - Urgent and emergency services 24 hours a day, 7 days a week without approval or permission.
+(See page 85) - Referrals to specialty providers for covered coordinated services that are needed based on your health.
+(See page 39) - Extra support from an OHP Ombudsperson.
+(See page 32)